-Jet Set Willy is notable for is it’s in game music and sound effects, quite an achievement at the time where many games would offer simply either music, or sound effects.
-This was achieved by the in game music being composed as single notes played one after the other in quick succession, allowing all the sounds to appear to be audible simultaneously.
+Jet Set Willy is notable for its in-game music and sound effects, quite an achievement at a time when many games would offer simply either music or sound effects.
+This was achieved by the in-game music being composed as single notes played one after the other in quick succession, allowing all the sounds to appear to be audible simultaneously.

 Although the ZX Spectrum version is the primary version of Jet Set Willy, many conversions to other systems exist.
 These include conversions for many of the popular systems of the time such as the Commodore 64, BBC Micro & Amstrad CPC.